biterbilen/dga_predict/README.md

 ## Running the code

-`python run.py` will download and generate all the data, train and evaluate the classifier, and save a PNG to disk (the ROC curve).
+`python3 run.py` will download and generate all the data, train and evaluate the classifier, and save a PNG to disk (the ROC curve).
 It defaults to 1 fold to speed things up.
 This code will run on your local machine or on a machine with a GPU (GPU will of course be much faster).